aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiExtractPost"></a>
 # **pdfWebapiExtractPost**
-> FileResponse pdfWebapiExtractPost(files, inputType, outputType)
+> FileResponse pdfWebapiExtractPost(files, documentPassword, inputType, outputType)

-Extract tables from document.
+Extract Tables from Document.

-Extracts tables from the provided documents and converts them to the specified output format.
+Extracts tables from the provided document and converts them into the specified output format.
+Upload the document containing the tables and choose the format you prefer.
+The service will extract the tables and deliver them in the selected format, facilitating easier data usage and analysis.

 ### Example
 ```java